societal-lex/Eagle/Deployment/core-changes/README.md

   The directory here has configuration as per tenant.
 For your tenant to work, the configuration at [here](client-assets/assets/configurations/localhost_3000) should be renamed to your domain name.

-  __Example__: If eagle is deployed on a domain called https://my-eagle-deployment.com, the folder should be re-named to my-eagle-deployment.
+  __Example__: If eagle is deployed on a domain called https://my-eagle-deployment.com, the folder should be re-named to my-eagle-deployment and all occurances of locahost_3000 in all files in this directory must be replaced with my-eagle-deployment.com

   The configuration folder will have all features which can be enabled and disabled for each tenant.
 For a different tenant, a new folder with the domain name of the tenant should be placed at the same location.